 The wireless access, interconnection and backhaul business is a specialized segment of the wireless telecommunications industry and is extremely competitive.
 Competition in this segment is intense, and we expect it to increase.
 Some of our competitors have more extensive engineering, manufacturing and marketing capabilities and significantly greater financial, technical and personnel resources than we have.
 In addition, some of our competitors have greater name recognition, broader product lines, a larger installed base of products and longer-standing customer relationships.
 Our competitors include established companies, such as Ericsson, Huawei, NEC and Nokia, as well as a number of other public and private companies, such as Ceragon and SIAE.
-Some of our competitors to some extent.
+Some of our competitors are OEMs or systems integrators through whom we market and sell our products, which means our business success may depend on these competitors to some extent.
 One or more of our largest customers could internally develop the capability to manufacture products similar to those manufactured or outsourced by us and, as a result, the demand for our products and services may decrease.

 In addition, we compete for acquisition and expansion opportunities with many entities that have substantially greater resources than we have.
-Our competitors may enter into business combinations in order to accelerate product development or to compete more aggressively and we may lack the resources to meet such enhanced competition.
+Our competitors may enter business combinations to accelerate product development or to compete more aggressively and we may lack the resources to meet such enhanced competition.